tufts-ml/covid19-forecasting/README.md

 * **forecast** future daily counts to help administrative officials understand future demand for resources
 * **assess the societal value** of possible interventions (e.g. would decreasing admissions by X% help California avoid a lockdown in late 2020?)

+The model and its fitting and forecasting procedures satisfy two desired properties:

+* We focus on **probabilistic** modeling using a Bayesian approach, in order to capture and communicate uncertainty about the varied possible outcomes.
+We estimate distributions over all quantities of interest.
+* To be **portable** to health systems around the world, we assume access only to aggregated daily counts of resource usage (number of occupied beds in general ward, in ICU, on ventilator)

 See our preprint manuscript:

 Gian Marco Visani, Alexandra Hope Lee, Cuong Nguyen, David M. Kent, John B. Wong, Joshua T. Cohen, and Michael C. Hughes. <i>Approximate Bayesian Computation for an Explicit-Duration Hidden Markov Model of COVID-19 Hospital Trajectories.</i>.
 Technical Report, 2021. <a href="https://www.michaelchughes.com/papers/VisaniEtAl_arXiv_2021.pdf">https://www.michaelchughes.com/papers/VisaniEtAl_arXiv_2021.pdf</a>

 Now also available on arXiv preprint server: <https://arxiv.org/abs/2105.00773>

+See also this slide deck overview: <https://docs.google.com/presentation/d/1MLkQLV8a5w1o6hBdfa8-b1J0DKh13JHWyVhEo8ddyB8>

 Jump to: [Usage](#usage) - [Modeling](#modeling) - [Installation](#installation) - [ABC](#ABC)